mutse/qml2-tutorial/qml2-book/chap01/First-Programs.markdown

 The **Text** element is a non-editabl text field.
 To set the string content of the Text field, we bind a value ot the text property.
 And we also set the color property to darkblue.

-We shall save the code as hello.qml, and run qmlscene with the file as the argument will displat the window with a text label Hello World.
+We shall save the code as hello.qml, and run qmlscene with the file as the argument will display the window with a text label Hello World.

 ![Hello World](../images/helloworld.png)